asyncapi/website/pages/blog/react-as-generator-engine.md

 However, it does have disadvantages:

-- Common pain on writing template with React, will be writing indentations and new lines.
+- Common pain when writing templates with React, will be writing indentations and new lines.
 We know about this problem and in the next integrations of the React in the Generator we will try to minimize this problem as much as possible.
 However, we have a several helpers in `@asyncapi/generator-react-sdk` package to make the life easier, like [`withIndendation`](https://github.com/asyncapi/generator-react-sdk/blob/master/src/utils/withIndendation.ts#L13) or [`withNewLines`](https://github.com/asyncapi/generator-react-sdk/blob/master/src/utils/withNewLines.ts#L8).
 - Some people don't like to mix logic inside template, so probably React won't be useful and friendly in their cases.
 - Unfornatelly, HTML tags at the moment is not supported.
 Developer must write them as string literal, like [here](https://github.com/asyncapi/template-for-generator-templates/blob/main/components/ListChannels.js#L18).